The problem

 ).

-And on an ending note, IEEE 754 is the reason why I cannot fathom why there are companies writing financial APIs in javascript (Node JS).
+And on an ending note, IEEE 754's limitation is the reason why I cannot fathom why there are companies writing financial APIs in javascript (Node JS).
 That language has only one numeric datatype - double precision float (IEEE 754).
 Doesn't even have int!